marcus-hugo/my-portfolio-site/README.md

 # My new Portfolio site!

-This go around I upgraded to using Sass and BEM.
+## Goals

+I wanted to showcase my knowledge of HTML, CSS, and JavaScript, in a way that that others could read, learn, and utilize in their projects or portfolio.
+In keeping the code organized I followed the BEM methodolgy with Sass.
-I focused on keeping the UI simple, responsive, and accessible.
+My aim was to keep the UI simple, responsive, and accessible.
 I am definitley a fan of a dark theme UI, so I had to implement a dark/light toggle.

 ## Features